-Before the board of selectmen select board approves a proposed plan under section 5-2, it shall hold 1 one or more public hearings on the proposal, giving notice by publication in a local newspaper at least 7 seven days in advance of the hearing.
+Before the board of selectmen select board approves a proposed plan under section 5-2, it shall hold $\frac{1}{2}$ one or more public hearings on the proposal, giving notice by publication in a local newspaper at least 7 seven days in advance of the hearing.
 The notice shall describe the scope of the proposal and the date and place where the hearing will be held.
 The selectmen select board members shall have 14 days after the close of the public hearing to propose amendments, if any, and vote on the final plan.
-The proposed organization shall become effective not sooner than 60 days following the selectmen's vote on the final plan.
-Where the reorganization moves a function or funding from 1 one department to another, voters may petition for a special town meeting to address those changes.
-The proposed organization shall become effective not sooner than 60 days following the select board members' vote on the final plan.
+The proposed organization shall become effective not sooner than 60 days following the selectment to another, voters may petition for a special town meeting to address those changes.
+The proposed organization shall become than 60 days following the select board members' vote on the final plan.